 After a long and productive journey through the world of rock and pop music and a stint as a recording artist on Warner Brothers Records, Larry eventually became one of the world’s foremost composers and performers of music for the Chapman Stick, a hybrid tapping instrument that combines qualities of the electric guitar, bass and piano.
 Larry made several recordings on The Stick with his groups FREEWAY PHILHARMONIC and STRING PLANET.
 Consisting of The Stick, viola, acoustic guitar and drums, FREEWAY PHILHARMONIC played an anything-goes mix of contemporary classical, rock, pop and improvisation.
 The aggressively hybrid nature of that group directly foreshadowed the orchestral music that Larry is writing today.
 His solo album of compositions for The Stick, THROUGH THE GATES, is considered to be one of the landmark recordings of that instrument.

-Larry is currently hard at work on several new projects, including RAZOR’S EDGE (violin concerto), FANTASIES AND ADVENTURES (orchestral suite), and wind ensemble arrangements of several of his prior works.
-He is a composing and performing member of CELA (Composers Ensemble of Los Angeles).
+Larry is a composing and performing member of CELA (Composers Ensemble of Los Angeles).
 CELA is a twelve-member composer’s collective dedicated to developing and promoting new music.